nvarscar/powerup/README.md

 The most notable features of the module:

 * No scripting experience required - the module is designed around usability and functionality
-* Will aggregate source scripts from multiple sources into a single ready-to-deploy file
+* Introduces an option to aggregate source scripts from multiple sources into a single ready-to-deploy file
 * Can detect new/changed files in your source code folder and generate a new build out of them
 * Reliably deploys the scripts in a consistent manner - all the scripts are executed in alphabetical order one build at a time
 * Can be deployed without the module installed in the system - module itself is integrated into the deployment package